baidala/MoneyFlowMy/README.md

 App for maintaining spents and incomes.
 - add/delete/edit spents and incomes
-- autopars of SMS messages from your bank
+- autoparse SMS messages from your bank
 - view spents by categories/summary by category
 - edit categories dictionary